The record 07 entries

 Industry expertise in EdTech, media and telco.
 I can’t name names, but I can list results:

-• Long-running advisor & board roles helping non-technical founders weigh technical decisions in commercial terms
+• Long-running advisor and board roles helping non-technical founders weigh technical decisions in commercial terms: where’s the ROI, and how much would you bet on this range of outcomes?

 Book 30 minutes